Dynamics of Rapidly Rotating Bose-Einstein Quantum Droplets

-As shown in Fig.~3(d), the quasi-periodic trajectories and breathings provide the evidence for the emergence of the collective excitation of the surface mode in the VX state.
-In the presence of the anharmonic trapping and the nonlinear effects, the orbit of the QD does not strictly close upon itself after a finite number of oscillations neither open.
-Instead, as the lobes reveal, the evolution of the QD shows a multiply-periodic motion between the turning points.
-Similarly to that for a periodic motion driven by the central-force field, the area enclosed by the moving trajectory is still a rational fraction $2\pi(a/b)$--after $b$ periods the radius of vector of the QD will have made $a$ complete revolutions and will have returned to its original position.
+As shown in Fig.~\ref{Fig3}, the quasi-periodic trajectories [(d1) and (d2)] and breathing [(d3) and (d4)] provide evidence of the emergence of collective excitation of the surface mode in the vortex state.
+In the presence of anharmonic trapping and nonlinear effects, the orbit of the QD does not strictly close upon itself after a finite number of oscillations nor does it open.
+Instead, as the lobes reveal, the QD exhibits multiple-periodic motions between turning points.
+Similar to that for periodic motion driven by the central-force field, the area enclosed by the moving trajectory is still a rational fraction $2\pi(a_1/a_2)$--after $a_2$ periods, and the radius of the vector of the QD will have made $a_1$ complete revolutions and will have returned to its original position.